-Whether you’re travelling around Australia or more of a weekend camper, a car top camper can be a great alternative to tents.
-A car top tent up off the ground, securely attached to the roof, doesn’t take up precious space inside your car, plus there is less set up and pack down time – leaving you with more time to enjoy your camping trip.
+Whether you’re travelling around Australia or are more of a weekend camper, a car top camper can be a great alternative to your traditional style tents.
+A car top tent up off the ground, securely attached to the roof, doesn’t take up precious space inside your car, plus there is less set up and pack down time – leaving you more time to enjoy your trip.

 Another benefit of most roof top campers for sale is that a top quality mattress comes with it, so not only do you get a comfortable place to sleep, you save time on setting up beds.
-Plus, with having your tent on the top of your car, you have a smaller camp set up, so you’ll have more flexibility in terms of which campsites you can get onto.
+Plus, with your tent on top of your car, you have a smaller camp footprint, so you’ll have more flexibility in which campsites you can get onto.